Dr. Hallowell's

 Interweaving introductory information with advanced material based on a strength-based approach to diagnosis and treatment, these seminars will show you how to unwrap the gifts of ADHD and help yourself and/or those who have it to succeed at the very highest of levels.

-New camper seminars Monday through Friday from 9am to noon
+• New adult camper seminars Monday through Friday from 9:15am to 12:30pm

 *Please note: All camp meals are served at The Leelanau School whose kitchen seeks to showcase the variety and freshness of the local growing area.
 All meals include hot and cold selections in which they try to cover a variety of dietary needs, including gluten and dairy free.
 Breakfasts typically include a granola and fresh fruit bar, a bread and bagel bar, and a variety of hot protein selections.
 Lunch includes a salad and sandwich bar, in addition to hot vegetarian and meat options.
 They use local greens, vegetables, meats, fruits and grains whenever possible.
 Please note they are not a nut or gluten-free kitchen and cannot confirm a contamination-free environment, but they do take precautions to keep these ingredients from cross contamination.